EXCEPTIONAL STUDENTS

 • or undergoing specific preparations for exams.

-During the current school year 2023 – 2023 a group of teachers from different EOIs have been doing extra research work on inclusive teaching practices in an attempt to best address their students with learning difficulties or special needs, whom we all agreed to call «exceptional students».
-The result being a compilation of didactic units designed for their specific purposes, namely
+During the current school year 2022 – 2023 I have been leading this group of teachers from different EOIs doing research work on inclusive teaching practices in an attempt to best address their students with learning difficulties or special needs, whom we all agreed to call «exceptional students».
+The result being a compilation of activities and didactic units designed for specific purposes:

 • sensory impairment